virtual-labs/exp-feature-representation-iiith/experiment/theory.md

 <h2 id="types-of-feature-vectors" class="section-title">Types of Feature Vectors</h2>
 <div class="section-content side-by-side">
     <div class="main-content large">
-        <p>Depending on the nature of features that are extracted, the representation could be either Fixed Length or Variable Length.
+        <p>Depending on the nature of features that are extracted, the representation could be either <mark>Fixed Length</mark> or <mark>Variable Length</mark>.
 In a fixed length representation, every object of every class will be represented using a fixed set of numbers.
 For example, for classification of different fruits, each fruit can be represented using the vector: (diameter, redness, weight).
 However, in certain problems, it is more appropriate not to restrict the representation to be fixed length.
 For example, in the problem of speech recognition, the representation of a single word could vary in length depending on the speed at which the word is pronounced or the accent of pronunciation.</p>
         <p>Fixed length representations are more popular due to the ease of comparing different samples.
 Note that fixed length feature vectors could be thought of as points in a d-dimensional vector space, commonly referred to as a feature space.
 We will concentrate on fixed length representations in this experiment.</p>
     </div>
     <div class="visual-content small">